wilkenstein/redis-mock-js/README.md

   - HyperLogLog support.

 ## Versions
+* 0.0.10
+  - All sorted set commands implemented and tested.
 * 0.0.9-5
   - Fix for multi commands to return errors how redis returns errors on exec.
 * 0.0.9-4